Core Docs

 • Emitted when the audio buffer finishes decoding (desktop and web).

-• Use this to decide when CmdAudioSourcePlay is safe to call.
+• Use this to decide when CmdAudioSourceTransport with action = "play" is safe to call.

 • SystemEvent::AudioStreamProgress { resourceId, receivedBytes, totalBytes, complete } (streaming)